Generated at: 2026-08-15 04:33:43

 Two External Factors.PNG

-Mr. Jono explains that because the range of products and services available to customers has increased, making comparison and evaluation easier, it has become difficult to increase sales using traditional sales methods.
+Mr. Jono explains that as the range of products and services available to customers has increased, making comparison and evaluation easier, it has become difficult to increase sales using traditional sales methods.

 So, what kind of sales activities should be conducted?
-In response to this question, Mr. Jono stated that performance can be significantly improved by adopting the approach he proposes: "Formulate your own hypothesis on how your company's products can contribute to the customer's revenue, and present it with a logical flow and passion."
+In response to this question, Mr. Shiro stated that "by developing your own hypothesis on how your product contributes to the customer's revenue and presenting it logically with passion," you can significantly improve your results through the approach proposed here.

-Mr. Jono refers to this sales approach of preparing hypotheses in advance as Hypothesis-Driven Sales.
+Mr. Shiro calls this sales method of preparing hypotheses in advance "Hypothesis-Based Sales."

-So, what are the essential elements required to realize this Hypothesis-Driven Sales approach?
-Let us examine this in detail in the next chapter.
+So, what are the necessary elements to realize this Hypothesis-Based Sales?
+Let us look at this in detail in the next chapter.

 Trust, Passion, and Logic.PNG

-Up to this point, we have touched upon the foundational elements of Hypothesis-Driven Sales.
-Now, what is the process for integrating and shaping this approach within actual sales operations?
+Up to this point, we have touched upon the fundamental elements of Hypothesis-Based Sales.
+Now, how does this process proceed and take shape when applied to actual sales operations?

-Mr. Jono makes it a point to complete the creation of a hypothesis proposal within one hour when working in the field.
+Mr. Shiro seems to keep in mind that when creating a hypothesis in the field, it should be completed in one hour.
 He stated that information gathering does not need to be exhaustive, and specifically, the following four points are important.

-Based on this information, Mr. Jono explains that it is important to construct a logical narrative about how your company's products and services can contribute to solving the customer's management challenges, and how that leads to the vision or future the customer desires.
-Mr. Jono, who emphasizes the importance of passionately and logically conveying why your company is the choice over others, provided a concrete explanation using the example of a building materials manufacturer.
+Mr. Shiro explains that based on this information, it is important to construct a logical story about how your company's products and services contribute to solving the customer's management challenges and how that leads to the vision or future the customer desires.
+Stating that it is crucial to convey with passion and logic why the customer should choose your company over others, Mr. Shiro provided a concrete explanation using the example of a building materials manufacturer.

-Continuing, Mr. Jono stated that the following three elements are indispensable for implementing Hypothesis-Driven Sales within a sales organization, noting that without them, this approach is difficult to permeate throughout the team.
+Mr. Jono continued by stating that the following three elements are essential for implementing hypothesis-based proposals within a sales organization, noting that without them, such a sales approach is difficult to instill.

 Three Essential Elements for Implementation.png